Jordan Tillson: Gloucester City

 In August 2012, Tillson joined Gloucester City on an initial one-month loan.
 His loan was extended by a further month in September.

 Chippenham Town

 In February 2013, Tillson, along with Jake Wannell, joined Chippenham Town on a one-month loan.
 In August 2013, he rejoined the Bluebirds on another one-month loan.

 Weston-super-Mare

 In March 2015, Tillson joined Weston-super-Mare on a one-month loan.
 He made his debut in a 2–1 win over Havant & Waterlooville.
 Tillson scored an own-goal in the match against Basingstoke Town.
 He scored his first goal for the Seagulls in a 2–1 defeat to Concord Rangers.

 Ross County

 Tillson moved to Scottish Premiership club Ross County in January 2020.
 He made his debut in a 1–0 defeat to Ayr United in the Scottish Cup.
-On March 8 2022, Tillson signed a new two-year contract extension with County keeping him at the club until 2024.
+On March 8, 2022, Tillson signed a new two-year contract extension with County keeping him at the club until 2024.

+Dundee United

+On 7 September 2023 Tillson signed for Scottish Championship side Dundee United on a season-long loan.

+Bath City

+On 13 July 2024, Tillson joined his hometown side, National League South club Bath City.